Institute Staff Awards

 How long does the nomination process take?

-The nomination process varies by individual, however, follow the three steps under the Nomination Process section to ensure you have everything prepared before submitting to InfoReady.
+The nomination process varies by individual.
 We recommend not waiting until the last minute since you will need a reference letter or video of support from another person.
+Follow the three steps under the Nomination Process section to ensure you have everything prepared before submitting to your nomination in the InfoReady system.

 Do I qualify for an award if I am not director level or above?